Guide: How to Digitize Your Kaizen Process

 The practical result: higher participation from frontline workers, faster implementation of improvements, and measurable business impact that you can actually show to leadership.

-This is why many organisations that have struggled with continuous improvement that wasn't working have found success by moving to a structured digital platform.
+This is why many organisations that have struggled with continuous improvement that was not working have found success by moving to a structured digital platform.

 What features should a digital kaizen tool have?